(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 - Write concisely – make content scannable and easy to digest

-- Be strategic about what you say – demonstrate your value and commitment
+- Be strategic about what you say – demonstrate your value, commitment, and growth mindset

 - Ensure your spelling and grammar are flawless

 - Have another pair of eyes review it before submission

 - Keep a running log of achievements – the writing process for your next self-evaluation will be a breeze

 Pro Tip: No matter what happens as a result of your annual review, those achievements and personal growth are yours.
 Be sure to update your resume and professional profile – you never know when career growth opportunities will present themselves.